akhealth/EIS-Modernization/how-we-work.md

 All meetings are held via video teleconference.
 A telephone bridge is maintained as a backup method of connecting, but participants are encouraged strongly to join via desktop webcam.

+## Design Research

+We recognize that the DPA field staff will be critical to helping us develop solutions that will deliver better service to Alaskans.
+In order to create an open and collaborative space for DPA staff to contribute, we will protect their privacy through the following:

+* Interview notes will be anonymized, lead researcher will be the keeper of the key (Joan Smith = Participant 1).
+* The full product team needs to understand the expectation for privacy around research materials.
+* Anonymized raw notes will be available to the small product team doing the work, but not beyond.
+* Synthesized notes and conclusions (still anonymous) can be shared publicly, including on VSTS/GitHub as they are fully decontextualized.
+* Non-researchers on the product team can and should be involved with research.
+* Only research facilitators/observers can be included in synthesis.
+* We will inform research participants of these matters at the beginning of research sessions and ask for their consent.
+See [Unified Search Research Participant Agreement](assets/design-research-participant-agreement-unified-search.pdf).

 ## Definition of Done

 So that we can work more efficiently and be confident in the quality of the work we are delivering, we have a clear definition of what it means for a user story to be done, or production-ready.

 * for delivering a user story to the product team
   * The delivered functionality should match the acceptance criteria of the user story
   * All tests must pass in the staging environment (unit, integration, feature)
   * Test coverage must be greater than the percentage described in the Quality Assurance Plan
   * The delivered functionality should be 508 compliant
   * Security requirements must be met
   * All documentation must be up to date (diagrams, training documentation, API documentation, help text, etc)
   * The delivered functionality should be compatible with the latest versions of IE, Firefox, Chrome and Safari

 * for product team to accept the user story and ship it
   * Someone from the product team has verified the functionality in staging